Rachel030219/2048.c/README.md

 ### Known bugs:

-- [ ] 224 merging left produces 8 instead of 44
+- [x] 224 merging left produces 8 instead of 44 (remains to be validated)

 ### Features: